John Clarkson: A 36-win season in 1886

 In 1886, Clarkson shared the pitching load with Jim McCormick and Jocko Flynn, each of whom won at least 23 games and pitched over 250 innings.
 Clarkson had a record of 36–17, with 50 complete games and an ERA of 2.41 (Adjusted ERA+ of 150) in 466 2/3 innings pitched.
 He also led the league with a career-high 313 strikeouts.
 On August 8, 1886, Clarkson struck out a team-record 16 batters against Kansas City.

 The 1886 White Stockings finished with a record of 90–34 with a winning percentage of .726 that ranks as one of the highest in baseball history.
 After winning the National League pennant by 2 1/2 games over the Detroit Wolverines, the White Stockings faced the St. Louis Browns in the World Series for the second consecutive year.

 Clarkson pitched four games (three of which were complete games) in the 1886 World Series.
 He had a record of 2–2 with 28 strikeouts and an ERA of 2.04 in 31 innings pitched.

 The sixth game, at St. Louis, was considered one of the greatest games ever played to that time.
 With the Browns ahead three games to two, Anson called on Clarkson to start his fourth game in six days.
 Clarkson responded with seven shutout innings, but gave up three runs in the eighth inning, and the game went to extra innings.
 In the bottom of the tenth inning, the Browns' center fielder Curt Welch singled (only the fourth hit off Clarkson) and moved to third on a sacrifice.
 Welch and Browns’ third base coach Arlie Latham tried to distract Clarkson with heckling and faking moves toward home.
 When Welch finally attempted the steal, Chicago's catcher, King Kelly, had called for a pitchout, but Clarkson threw a wild pitch, and Welch scored the World Series winning run.

 A 38-win season in 1887

 In 1887, Clarkson was 38–21 for Chicago with 56 complete games and a 3.08 ERA.
 However, King Kelly was sold to Boston before the season began, and the team began a decline, dropping to third place in 1887.
 Clarkson, always a touchy temperament, reportedly became more difficult to handle after Kelly's departure.

 Boston Beaneaters (1888–1892)

-A 33-win season in 1888

 On April 3, 1888, the White Stockings sold Clarkson to the Boston Beaneaters for $10,000—a huge sum at the time.
-Clarkson followed teammate King Kelly, who had been sold from Chicago to Boston the previous year.
-Boston had paid $10,000 apiece for Kelly and Clarkson, and they became known as the "$20,000 Battery."
+Clarkson followed teammate King Kelly, who had been sold from Chicago to Boston the previous year at the same price.
+The two became known as the "$20,000 Battery."

-Clarkson pitched five great seasons for Boston.
+Clarkson pitched five seasons for Boston.
 He was 33–20 in 1888, starting 54 games and pitching 53 complete games with an ERA of 2.76.